fatyogi/epever-upower-tracer/README.md

 The file `logtracer.py` will query the Tracer AN/BN controller for relevant data and store into Influx DB.
 The file `logupower.py` will query the UPower inverter for relevant data and store into Influx DB.

+By default these scripts write the output into the console (as well as the database).
+Use > /dev/null to make them "silent".

 ## Setting up a cron job to run this script regularly:

 1. First make `logupower.py` an executable: